weimingxiang/MSVF/README.md

 ```
 # License
-This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.
+This source code is licensed under the GPL license found in the LICENSE file in the root directory of this source tree.

 # Contacts
-If you have any questions or comments, please feel free to email: byj@hnu.edu.cn.
+If you have any questions or comments, please feel free to email: wmxiang@hnu.edu.cn.